-Before we jump into the guide, we want to clarify the obvious.
-What does e-commerce even refer to?
-According to Investopedia, e-commerce refers to a business model where companies buy and sell goods over the internet.
-In 2022, nearly every service/product is available online making brick-and-mortar businesses obsolete.
+Before we jump into the guide, let's make sure we understand the basics.
+What does ecommerce even refer to?
+Investopedia defines ecommerce as a business model where companies buy and sell goods over the internet.
+In 2023, nearly every service or product is available online, making brick-and-mortar businesses obsolete.

-The e-commerce industry skyrocketed during the pandemic and is currently one of the hottest industries out there.
+The ecommerce industry skyrocketed during the pandemic and is currently one of the hottest industries out there.
 Sales reached almost $900 billion in the US alone in the year 2021.
 This is a 14.2% increase over 2020 and a 50.5% increase over 2019 according to Forbes.
-The global e-commerce market is expected to total $5.55 trillion in 2022.
-All in all, e-commerce is booming and there is no sign it will slow down any time soon.
+The global ecommerce market totalled over $5.5 trillion in 2022.
+Almost 60% of users browsing the internet buy something at least once per week.
+All in all, ecommerce is booming and there are no signs it will slow down any time soon.

-To join this trend and get noticed in the fierce competition, you will need an appealing website.
-After all, this is the place where all the e-commerce selling and buying happens.
-With the industry growing so fast, it will be hard to stand out and get ahead.
-Here is where Webflow comes into play, allowing you to create an outstanding user experience.
+To join this trend and get noticed in the fierce competition, you'll need a website that stands out.
+It's your first point of contact with your customers, where all the ecommerce selling and buying happens.
+With the industry growing so fast, it's really hard to get ahead.
+So this is where Webflow comes into play, allowing you to create an outstanding user experience.

 What is Webflow?

-And this, of course, is so important in e-commerce because it means you can make the look, feel, brand, and customer experience of your site unique to you and your business.
-There's more competition out there than ever before, so your website absolutely must stand out.
+And this is super important in ecommerce because it means you can make the look, feel, brand and customer experience of your site unique to you and your business.
+There's more competition out there than ever before, so your website must really stand out.

 Easy to integrate third-party tools and apps

-Webflow offers quite a collection of widgets and plugins to enhance your website and improve functionality.
+Webflow offers quite a collection of widgets and plugins to enhance your website and improve its functionality.
 Besides this, there are already a lot of third-party tools integrated by default.
-In the Webflow library, you can find a huge variety of integration categories.
-Everything from analytics and anti-spam, to CRM and E-commerce integrations.
-Some of the Webflow e-commerce integrations are:
+You can find a bunch of integrations in the Webflow library, from analytics and anti-spam to ecommerce, localization and payment processing.
+Some of the common Webflow ecommerce integrations are:

 All those integrations can automate your workflow and improve your customer retention.
-Check out this blog post to learn about 6 must-have Webflow integrations for your business.
+And here you can learn more about 6 must-have Webflow integrations for your business.

 Webflow is all about creating unique customer journeys.
-It is only natural to be able to customize cart, checkout, and order confirmations on your site.
+So it's only natural to be able to customize cart, checkout and order confirmations on your site.

-Not only you can create a unique cart button, but you can also customize the cart itself.
-You can specify the cart type, customize the animation, and style different cart states.
-Styling your cart for how it appears in the default, error, and empty state will improve the user experience.
+Not only that you can create a unique cart button, but you can also customize the cart itself.
+You can specify the cart type, customize the animation and style different cart states.
+Styling your cart for how it appears in the default, error and empty state will improve the user experience.

 User-friendly and versatile CMS